 UK Travel Statistics—Birmingham 2022

 Birmingham’s tourism thrived in 2022!
-The city welcomed a record-breaking 45.5 million visitors, reflecting a significant 6% increase compared to 2019, according to Birmingham World.
-This surge in visitors translates to a remarkable £7.9 billion boost to Birmingham’s economy, solidifying its position as a major tourist destination in the United Kingdom.
+According to Birmingham World, the city welcomed a record-breaking 45.5 million visitors, a significant 6% increase compared to 2019.
+This visitor surge translates to a remarkable £7.9 billion boost to Birmingham’s economy, solidifying its position as a major tourist destination in the United Kingdom.

 What about how much people spend in Birmingham?